elyra-ai/community/README.md

 improving code, giving talks etc.

-### Daily Dev Meetings
+### Dev Meetings
-Join us for our daily scrum (except Thursdays) to discuss development items you're working on or have questions about.
+Join us for our scrum to discuss development items you're working on or have questions about.
 Everyone is welcome and participation is optional.

 **When**: Every Tuesday at [9:00AM Pacific](https://www.thetimezoneconverter.com/?t=8%3A30%20am&tz=San%20Francisco&)